 The Office of the Secretary of the State, Business Services Division, licenses all notaries public in the state.
 The fee for a new notary commission is $120 and the fee to renew a notary commission is $60.
-Notary commissions are good for five years.
-This page provide information on the following topics:
+Notary commissions are valid for five years.
+This page provides information on the following topics:

 - Notary Public Application Process

 - Notary Commission Renewals

 - Address Changes

 If you are applying for a notary public commission for the first time, please complete the following steps to complete your application online.
 Note, that if you have previously been a notary in the state, but your commission has lapsed, you need to email our office and request a reinstatement -- you cannot use the new application process.
 Look-up your previous notary commission HERE.